Valdecy/pyMetaheuristic/README.md

 **pyMetaheuristic** is a robust Python Library crafted to provide a wide range of metaheuristic algorithms, ideal for tackling complex optimization tasks.
 It encompasses a diverse mix of algorithms, from traditional to modern methods.
 For a detailed list of these metaheuristics and their demonstrations, refer to **Section 3**.
 The library is also equipped with a selection of test functions, useful for benchmarking and evaluating algorithm performance.
 Details on these functions can be found in **Section 4**.
 Getting started with **pyMetaheuristic is straightforward**.
 Install the package using pip and begin exploring the available algorithms and test functions, as outlined in **Sections 1 and 2**.
 Whether you're addressing intricate optimization problems or experimenting with different algorithms, **pyMetaheuristic** is your essential toolkit.

+Each metaheuristic includes two parameters: 'start_init' and 'target_value'.
+By default, 'start_init' is set to None, but it can be assigned an initial guess in the form of a NumPy array.
+The default value of 'target_value' is also None.
+However, you can specify a continuous value for it.
+If during the iterations, the objective function reaches a value that is equal to or less than this specified 'target_value', the iterations will halt.

 ## Usage

 1. Install